 If you do not include assets that are owned jointly with your spouse, with a right of survivorship or by the entirety, that property may lose its estate tax exemption.
 You can also run the risk of disinheriting your children or grandchildren, if they happen to be co-owners or tenants with you, and the property is excluded from your trust.

-If you have questions regarding trusts, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding trusts, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.